SyncfusionExamples/getting-started-with-the-aspdotnet-core-accumulation-charts-control/README.md

 ### How to run this application?

-To run this application, you need to clone the `getting-started-with-the-aspdotnet-core--accumulation-charts-control` repository and then press the `F5` key to run the application.
+To run this application, you need to clone the `getting-started-with-the-aspdotnet-core-accumulation-charts-control` repository and then press the `F5` key to run the application.